This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Universal Express Passes

-Now if you go to Universal Studios Florida, I definitely recommend you buy Universal Express Passes.
+If you go to Universal Studios Orlando Florida, I definitely recommend you get the Universal Express Passes.

 Universal Orlando Resort gets very busy and the ride lines can get up to two hours long, and no one wants to wait in lines that long.